Ex-Gator Johnson cleared to play, off to K-State

 He has reportedly been medically cleared to play, which didn't happen last season at Florida.
 As a graduate transfer, Johnson will have one year of eligibility, although he could technically appeal for a medical redshirt after missing most of the last two seasons.

+"We are just so excited to welcome Keyontae and his family to K-State," Kansas State coach Jerome Tang said in a statement.
+"He is a gifted player and a winner who brings significant experience to our team after playing in one of the toughest leagues in the country while at Florida."

-The preseason SEC Player of the Year in 2020, Johnson averaged 14.0 points and 7.1 rebounds in his last full season, earning first-team All-SEC honors.
-He was averaging 16.0 points in the first four games of the 2020-21 season, before collapsing and falling face-first into the floor during a game against Florida State.
+The preseason SEC player of the year in 2020, Johnson averaged 14.0 points and 7.1 rebounds in his last full season, earning first-team All-SEC honors.
+He was averaging 16.0 points in the first four games of the 2020-21 season before collapsing and falling face-first to the floor during a game against Florida State.

 Johnson was rushed to a Tallahassee hospital, where he was stabilized before being transported to a Gainesville hospital.
 He was released on Dec.
 22, ten days after the collapse.

-Johnson hasn't been cleared to play or practice since the incident, although he started for Florida on Senior Day this past season.
-The opening tip-off was tipped to Johnson, who called timeout and kneeled down to kiss the floor.
+Johnson wasn't cleared to play or practice at Florida following the incident, although he started for Florida on Senior Day this past season.
+The opening tipoff was tipped to Johnson, who called timeout and kneeled down to kiss the floor.
 He was then subbed out of the game.

 The Associated Press reported last November that Johnson has a $5 million insurance policy.
 It's believed that Johnson can play a few games before forfeiting the insurance policy.